Battle of Monterey: Background

 On 17 May 1846, Commodore Sloat received word of the first open hostilities on the Rio Grande.
 On 26 May, Sloat received word of the Battle of Palo Alto and the Battle of Resaca de la Palma, upon which he sent a coded message to Secretary of the Navy George Bancroft that he was leaving for California.
 After delaying his departure, Sloat received news on 7 June that an American squadron had blockaded Vera Cruz.
 Sloat sailed on the frigate Savannah on 8 June, arriving at Monterey on 1 July.

 They joined the sloop Cyane, which had sailed on 19 June and was already there.
-There were U.S. fears that the British might try to annex California to satisfy British creditors.
-The British Pacific Station's ships off California were stronger in number, guns and men.
+The Americans suspected without evidence that the British were interested in annexing California, which was exacerbated by their knowledge that the Royal Navy's Pacific Station was stronger than American naval forces in the area.
 On 5 July, Sloat received a message from Capt.
 John B. Montgomery of the Portsmouth in San Francisco Bay reporting the events of the Bear Flag Revolt in Sonoma and its open support by Brevet Capt.
 John C. Frémont.

 On 6 July, believing Frémont to be acting either on orders from Washington or information that war had been declared, Sloat therefore began to carry out his orders.
 In a message to Montgomery, Sloat relayed his decision to seize Monterey and ordered the commander to take possession of Yerba Buena (modern-day San Francisco), adding, "I am very anxious to know if Captain Frémont will cooperate with us."